RUN IRELAND FAQS

-Endurance Adventure participants will cover 60-70 miles/95-115km in 6 days, though the terrain is the real challenge - expect somewhere between 12-14,000 ft / 3600-4200m of elevation gain for the week.
-Though an ultra running background is not necessarily required, you will want to ensure that you have strong distance running abilities and some experience with mountainous terrain and conditions.
-Experienced marathoners should be able to handle the volume, but should also bring along a strong sense of adventure - expect a lot of the "running" to feel more like hiking and prepare for constantly changing weather conditions.
+Endurance Adventure participants will cover ~70 miles/115km in 6 days, though the terrain is the real challenge - expect somewhere between 12-14,000 ft / 3600-4200m of elevation gain for the week.
+Though an ultra running background is not required, you will want to ensure that you have strong endurance abilities and some experience with mountainous terrain and conditions.
+Most experienced marathoners can handle the volume, but should also bring along a strong sense of adventure - expect a lot of the "running" to feel more like hiking and prepare for constantly changing weather conditions.

 What sort of terrain will we be running on?

 The terrain will be a mix of single track trail, off-trail grass, a bit of pavement & gravel roads and definitely a lot of bog.
-Expect mud, and expect big climbs (with the occasional scramble required)!
+Expect mud, and expect big climbs (with the occasional lightnscramble required)!
 You are strongly encouraged to pack both road and trail shoes; not only will they help with the varied terrain, but it also gives you a backup pair when the other needs to dry out.
 If you only bring one pair of running shoes, bring trail.

 What time of day will be be running?

 The time of day will vary depending on where we are, where we’re headed and also weather conditions.
-We lean heavily towards morning runs, but there may be a couple of late morning or early afternoon starts if weather dictates it.
+We primarily plan for mid-morning runs, but there may be a couple of late morning or early afternoon starts if weather or logistics dictate it.
 The key is to just relax and roll with it – it’s not about “getting it in,” but rather about exploring a brand new place each day!

 What will we do when we aren’t running?

 In short, we'll experience Ireland!
-Participants on this trip do much more than just pass through, and most days will also incorporate some sort of culturally relevant challenge or activity - you may find yourself wrangling sheep, repairing a stone fence, pouring the perfect pint or any number of other tasks.
+Participants on this trip do much more than just pass through, and most days will also incorporate some sort of culturally relevant challenge or activity - you may find yourself pitching in on a local farm, learning Gaelic football skills, pouring the perfect pint or any number of other tasks.
 Of course there will also be some sightseeing, some epic drives and plenty of opportunity for the most Irish activity of all - catching live music and sipping Guinness in the nearest pub.

 Can my non-runner spouse/friend come too?